swisskyrepo/InternalAllTheThings/docs/active-directory/ad-integrated-dns.md

-# Active Directory Integrated DNS
+# Active Directory - Integrated DNS - ADIDNS

 ADIDNS zone DACL (Discretionary Access Control List) enables regular users to create child objects by default, attackers can leverage that and hijack traffic.
 Active Directory will need some time (~180 seconds) to sync LDAP changes via its DNS dynamic updates protocol.